What is a virtual assistant?

 Why do people hire virtual assistants?

-A good virtual assistant should help you in the same way that a good in-person administrative assistant does: by letting you offload more repetitive tasks and helping you focus on running your business.
+A good virtual assistant should help you in the same way that a good in-person personal assistant does: by letting you offload more repetitive tasks and helping you focus on running your business.

 Where do I hire one?

-Since there are so many different kinds of virtual assistant services, it makes sense to divide them into two main groups: concierge-style, “generalist” virtual assistants, and specialized industry-specific ones.
+Since there are so many different kinds of virtual assistant services, it makes sense to divide them into two main groups: concierge-style, “generalist” virtual assistant jobs, and specialized industry-specific ones.

 Generalist virtual assistants